 For managing mails or downloaded requests for FTP files to publish a web page, the web server uses HTTP protocol based on the internet and intranet-related programs.
 It is designed to be used alone or as a component of the app servers.

 However, app servers can do anything that a web server can, and they are capable of creating dynamic content to serve both web-based apps and enterprise-based apps.
-All in all, web app architecture is made of a solid foundation, and it shows!
+All in all, modern web app architecture is made of a solid foundation, and it shows!

 Best practices of web application architecture